louism33/Axolotl/README.md

 There is support for Blitz tournaments, fixed time per move, and "infinite" depth.
 Other, less common modes will be implemented in later versions.

-You will need the latest JRE, JRE 11 to run axolotl.
+You will need the latest JRE 11 to run axolotl.

 You are free to use Axolotl however you see fit.
 If you have any questions, simply open an issue and I will try to get back to you.